othercat/CJKFontScript/README.md

 CJKFontScript
 =============

+<b>All of these scripts here were tested by Shiki Suen at 2014-October-24.</b>

 run `install_Hiragino.sh`	or `install_SHS.sh` to run installer scripts by Terminal.

 run `restore.sh` to restore fonts and settings from the backups created by installer scripts.